Achievements

 RELEASE OF POETRY AND ART COMPILATION UPLIFTING INCARCERATED GIRLS’ VOICES

-Rights4Girls and the Georgetown Law Center on Poverty and Inequality released, I Am the Voice: Girls’ Reflections from Inside the Justice System — a compilation of the visual and written work of justice- involved girls from across the nation.
+Rights4Girls and the Georgetown Law Center on Gender Justice & Opportunity released, I Am the Voice: Girls’ Reflections from Inside the Justice System — a compilation of the visual and written work of justice- involved girls from across the nation.
 This art booklet reflects our philosophy that in order to truly support girls, we must let them lead by centering their voices and experiences in the juvenile justice system.

 ESTABLISHING GIRLS’ JUSTICE DAY